Want to Teach Online?

 One of the keys to the success of an online course is "...adequate resources to support online instructors (ie: technology support resources)," (Hogan & McKnight, 2007, p.
 123).

-Extended Learning staff understands and is dedicated to the fact that faculty want their students to enjoy a rich, rigorous learning experience and are there to insure all faculty and students the best possible opportunities for success.
+The Center for Digital Learning staff understands and is dedicated to the fact that faculty want their students to enjoy a rich, rigorous learning experience and are there to insure all faculty and students the best possible opportunities for success.

 Hogan, R. L. & McKnight.
 Exploring burnout among university online instructors: An Initial investigation.
 Internet and Higher Education, 10, 117-124.